-Early Childhood: Prekindergarten through First Grade
+Prekindergarten through Third Grade

-In the 2020-2021 school year, students in these grades are not eligible to utilize the drop-off zone.
-They must be escorted to their classrooms in the morning.
-However, teachers will walk to students to the main entrance for pick-up in the afternoon.
-Parents are asked to use the parking spaces on Eveningside Drive or 23rd Street and walk in with their child through the main entrance of the school.
+Parents are welcome to walk their lower school students to the classroom door each morning, or may drop-off at the door at their discretion.
+When walking in with their child, we ask parents to utilize the parking spaces on Eveningside Drive or 23rd Street and enter through the main entrance of the school.
 In order to ensure we have a secure campus, the back gate (on Hope Street) will not be open.

-Second through Eighth Grade
+Fourth through Eighth Grade

-All parents in these grades will drop their child off at their designated door during the 2020-2021 school year.
-Additionally, parents may utilize the drop-off zone.
+Parents in these grades have the additional option of utilizing the drop-off zone at the North Entrance of the school building.
 Cars should enter from 23rd Street (heading north on Eveningside Drive) and proceed to the drop-off area near the Eagle Foyer (the north entrance).
 Please drop off in the coned area of the street.
 There will be safety monitors to assist children as they get out of your car.

 Children should exit and/or enter on the passenger side of the car only.
 You should then proceed to exit onto either 22nd or 21st Street.
 For safety reasons, we cannot allow students to access car trunks in the drop-off zone.
 If you need to access your trunk, or you wish to walk your children into school, you must park in one of the available spaces on 23rd Street or on Eveningside Drive.